IAmJonoBo/Prometheus/README.md

 6. **Monitoring** — Tracks KPIs, risks, and incidents to trigger adaptation and close the learning loop.

-See `docs/architecture.md` for sequence diagrams and data contracts, and `docs/model-strategy.md` for model routing strategy details.
+See `docs/architecture.md` for sequence diagrams and data contracts, `docs/model-strategy.md` for model routing strategy details, and `docs/tech-stack.md` for the canonical OSS-first toolchain.

 ## Repository layout